 Keep a supply handy in your car or at your office and you’ll find the vending machine or local fast food joint much easier to resist!

-Best of all, when you snack on one of my Pure Power Protein Bars, you’ll appreciate its “staying power.”
+Best of all, when you snack on one of my Pure Power Organic Vegan Protein Bar, you’ll appreciate its “staying power.”
 You’ll feel energized and satisfied for hours.

 These Bars WON’T Last Long, So Grab Them While You Can

-Long awaited, Pure Power Protein Bars are likely to sell out quickly.
+Long awaited, Pure Power Organic Vegan Protein Bar are likely to sell out quickly.

 I invite you to order yours while they last…